-Graduates can earn the Air Pollution Control and Oil Burners Operation Certificate from the Department of Environmental Protection (DEP) as well as the OSHA Certification (10-hour Construction) and EPA Certification (8-hour Lead Renovator).
+Graduates can earn the Air Pollution Control and Oil Burners Operation Certificate from the Department of Environmental Protection (DEP) as well as the OSHA Certification (30-hour Construction) and EPA Certification (8-hour Lead Renovator).

-This course includes 355 hours of classroom instruction and up to 245 hours of hands-on internship.
+This course includes 3 months of classroom instruction and a hands-on internship.

 OFFICE TECHNOLOGY & BUSINESS SKILLS

-This course includes 300 hours of classroom instruction and up to 250 hours of community-based internship experience.
+This course includes 3 months of instruction and up to 250 hours of community-based internship experience.